eclipse-theia/theia-website/src/docs/authoring_plugins.md

  + Reduce compilation time
  + Self-contained.
 A plug-in can be packaged into a single file and loaded directly after.
 No extra need to grab dependencies from npmjs, etc.
  + Simple API
-   + no need to learn inversify or any framework.
+   + No need to learn inversify or any framework.
-   + single entry point, with code completion to see possible calls with associated JsDoc.
+   + Single entry point, with code completion to see possible calls with associated JsDoc.
  + Upgrade easily from one theia version to another version as API is backward compliant.

 cons:
  - Need to stick to this pre-defined API.
 It's not possible to tweak something if contribution point is not provided through API.
 Note that current API can be extended to support more stuff ;-)

 ### Design
 A Theia app is composed of a core providing a set of widgets, commands, handlers, etc. for a specific functionality.